CoByte/harkness/README.md

 Harkness
 ===

-Harkness is a simple, bad, _colorful_ unit testing framework designed to make me happy.
+Harkness is a simple, terrible, _colorful_ unit testing framework designed to make me happy.

 Using it is pretty simple.
 To create a unit test, first create a function